Skip to content

 Does NowSquare do custom work?

 Occasionally.
 NowSquare's primary business is building and selling its own products.
 However, the studio sometimes enters partnerships that align with its tech stack (Laravel, PHP, Tailwind CSS) and philosophy (self-hosted, ownership-focused).
 In those cases, NowSquare operates like an autonomous product development division inside the company: shaping the roadmap, building the work, and keeping the product moving.
 If you have a project that fits, you can reach out at [email protected].
-You'll hear back from a developer, not a sales rep.
+The reply comes from the person who would build it.

 Last verified: February 2026